 Applications and supporting materials will be accepted in digital format only, via Slideroom.
 Late, incomplete, mailed, or emailed applications will not be considered.
 All of the following materials must be uploaded by March 1, 2018; to complete an application:

 - A CV or resume no more than two pages in length.
 In addition to detailing any conducting experience, the CV/resume should indicate your primary instrument and any training and orchestral experience on this instrument.

 - A letter of recommendation from an artist or teacher who can speak to your musicianship.

 - A personal statement (300 words or less) indicating why you are studying conducting and how you hope to benefit from a workshop with a focus on new music.

 - Video representative of your conducting.
-We would prefer to see you conducting at least two contrasting works, including a complete movement or (in the case of shorter works) an entire selection.
+We would prefer to see you conducting at least two contrasting works, including a complete movement or (in the case of shorter works) an entire selection (either performance or rehearsal video accepted).
 Please also include 5-10 minutes of rehearsal footage, if available.
 Inclusion of rehearsal footage is strongly suggested, but not required.
 All videos should be front-facing, from the vantage point of the orchestra.
 You may upload up to three files, YouTube or Vimeo links via Slideroom.
 DVDs will not be accepted.

 - A document detailing information about the video/s submitted as part of your application.
 For each video file or link submitted, please indicate the repertoire included, the date and location of the performance or rehearsal, and the orchestra/ensemble.If a variety of repertoire or excerpts are submitted within a single file or link, please detail the specific timing for each excerpt.